WHO'S COLLECTING ALL THE TEARS WE SHED? (REMAKE/R)

 The kind of creativity that remains as indelible and insoluble as dreams

-Inspired by Hans Arp, one of the most versatile minds of the 20th century, Joan Miro's adaptation of biomorphic forms, Wassily Kandinsky's joyful automatism, and Henry Matisse's approach to collage as a painting, this series of photographed collages explores the potential for unique compositional relationships that result from the unfussy yet harmonious arrangement of organic forms and non-representational elements in order to expand on the state of a woman living in a world that makes her feel like not enough - or too much -at all times, a world that keeps her in the in-between of who she is and who she thinks she needs to be.
+Inspired by Hans Arp's and Joan Miro's adaptation of biomorphic forms, Wassily Kandinsky's joyful automatism, and Henry Matisse's approach to collage as a painting, these paper collages explore the potential for unique compositional relationships that result from the unfussy yet harmonious arrangement of organic forms and non-representational and figurative elements in order to expand on the concept of art that is both aesthetically pleasing and conceptually edgy by relying on the tension of the combined tactility and visuality.

 - Visual Influences

 Hans Peter Wilhelm Arp (Jean Arp) - his work is non-representational, yet firmly rooted in nature.
 His most abstract compositions suggest organic forms.

 Twyla Tharp - is an American dancer, choreographer, and author.
 She combines different forms of movement such as jazz, ballet, boxing, and inventions of her own making.